-Heads up!
-Our cotton gets softer over time, so get excited for that :) Wash cold with like colors and eco-friendly detergent.
-Then tumble dry on low or hang it in the warm sun to dry.
+Wash cold with like colors — by machine or hand — whatever you prefer.
+Then tumble dry on low or hang in the warm sun to dry.
+Basically, nothing complicated :)

 Unlike natural dyes, direct sunlight won't effect the dye bond.

 We're working on it :)

 We have a size guide available right here.
 Feel free to email us if you need additional measurements or extra help: firstname.lastname@example.org

 Patience!
 We'll restock as quickly as we can.
 Sign up for our email newsletter below, to know when items are released and restocked.

 Some items have been pre-washed and shrunk.
-To be safe, if you like the fit as is, don't put it in your machine-dryer — let it air dry.
+If you like the fit as is, don't put it in your machine-dryer — let it air dry.